 Applicant Details

 Application No.

 Name

 Address

 Phone number(s)

 Email

 Project Details

 Address of development

-Existing buildings and

-other structures currently on the site
+Existing buildings and other structures currently on the site

-Description of proposed
+Description of proposed development

-development

-This development achieves the waste objectives set out in the DCP.
-The details on this form are the provisions and intentions for minimising waste relating to this project.
-All records demonstrating lawful disposal of waste will be retained and kept readily accessible for inspection by regulatory authorities such as Council, DECC or WorkCover NSW.
+intentions for minimising was he waste objectives set out in the DCP.
+The details on this form are the provisions and stee relating to this project.
+All records demonstrating lawful disposal of waste will be retained or inspection by regulatory authorities such as Council, DECC or WorkCover NSW.

 Name

 Signature

 Date

-Name and telephone contact for principal person nominated for Name:

-implementation of SWMMP (if different to above) Telephone Contact:
+Name and telephone contact for principal person nominated for implementation of SWMMP (if different to above) Name: Telephone Contact: